 I work very hard to teach students at Illinois State University following the ideas presented here.
 I believe our results (we are a Society of Actuaries Center of Actuarial Excellence, since 2009, the very beginning of that designation, and 2016 as well as 2019 winner of the University Award of the Casualty Actuarial Society) speak for themselves.
 Our university is also a Global Center for Insurance Excellence.
 No other university in the world has all these recognitions..
 If you want to become our student, please contact our Office of Admissions.
 I have also authored study manuals for the first three actuarial examinations and posted free practice problems for those examinations every week in the period 2005-2011.
 Here is some information about study resources I produced and online seminars for actuarial exams P, FM, IFM and LTAM that we offer at Illinois State University:

 Course P/1 Seminar at Illinois State University

-Purchase the ASM Study Manual for the Course P/1 Examination by Krzysztof Ostaszewski at Actex Publications or at the Actuarial Bookstore
+Purchase the ASM Study Manual for the Course P/1 Examination (paper version) by Krzysztof Ostaszewski (electronic version is here)

-Purchase the Supplement to the ASM Study Manual for the Course P/1 Examination, containing three additional practice examinations at Actex Publications or at the Actuarial Bookstore
+Purchase the Supplement to the ASM Study Manual for the Course P/1 Examination, three additional examinations, set 1